 The next thing you need to do is wire the shed for electricity.
 You can do it yourself, if you have enough experience for the job.
 Install enough electrical outlets and make sure your guests can use Wi-Fi in the shed.
 You will also need a residential air conditioning unit for the summer.
 To ensure your guests are comfortable during winter, consider a portable electric heater.
-When it comes to furniture, you will need a bed, a table and chairs.
+When it comes to furniture, space is a premium, so you will need to think carefully about the bed, a table and chairs.
+A space saving multi functional desk could finish the look.
 Even if you do not want a kitchenette in the shed, your guests will appreciate a refrigerator.

 If the shed is large enough to store a kitchenette and a bathroom, you need a plumbing system and a septic tank.
 Install plumbing pipes prior the insulation.
 You can connect the plumbing system in the shed to your home’s plumbing system, or you can opt for an off-grid system.
 A pre-fabricated toilet for motor homes is a good choice for small sheds.
 Eventually, you can also considerably increase its storage capacity.

 Personalizing your guest house is the best part of a shed make-over.
 Lamps, artwork, plants and a TV will make your guests feel welcome.
 The only thing left to do is invite your guests and enjoy your work.